All-Inclusive Resorts in Mexico

 Destination Deep Dive: Los Cabos

 Where the desert drops into the Sea of Cortez, Los Cabos offers a completely different visual and experiential palette.
+See our best all-inclusive resorts in Cabo guide for the full ranking.
 Dramatic rock formations, championship golf courses, Pacific sunsets, and some of Mexico’s most luxurious properties line the Tourist Corridor connecting San Jose del Cabo and Cabo San Lucas.

 The critical caveat: Most beaches in Los Cabos are not swimmable.
 Strong Pacific and Sea of Cortez currents create dangerous surf at the majority of resorts.
 The notable exception is El Medano Beach in Cabo San Lucas — the only reliably swimmable beach in the area.
 If ocean swimming matters to you, this single fact should drive your resort choice.